Big Bertha

 "I have my lunch break in l5 minutes," Markey said.

-Without looking at her watch—Markey was still gripping her hands—Doreen said, "Damn.
+Without looking at her watch—Markey was still gripping her hands—Doreen said, "Oh, how sad.
 It so happens that I was heading for lunch right now."

-Markey, letting go her hands, went over to a coat rack and grabbed a Boston Red Sox warm-up jacket.
+Markey, letting go of her hands, hurried over to a coat rack and grabbed a Boston Red Sox warm-up jacket.
 As he put it on, he said, "Now that I think of it, I guess I’ll take an early lunch today.
-Give me a minute to tell my people that I’m leaving.
+Give me a minute to tell my co-workers that I’m leaving.
 I’ll meet you at the McDonald’s in the food court."

 "But you were about to marry someone else," she said.
-"What was I supposed to do, wait around to see if I got invited to the wedding?"
+"What was I supposed to do, wait around to see if I got invited to the wedding?
+And you didn’t allow me by the way—I decided on my own to leave."

-Markey, instead of answering Doreen, began to complain about the way his wife mistreated him ever since he had lost his shipyard job.
+Markey, instead of answering Doreen, began to complain about the way his wife mistreated him.

 "I just said you gave me no choice but to leave town," Doreen reminded him.

-"Oh, that," he said.
-"Look, we should have been able to work something out,"
+"Oh that, look, we would have been able to work something out,"

 "Even when you had the kid?"